DMVis/DMVis/documentation/utils/dataUtils.md

 # applyFilters

 The `applyFilters` function allows you to apply filters to the data based on the given filters.
-It takes in the following parameter:
+It takes in the following parameters:

 - `filters`: An object of filters where the key is the column name.
-With either a string for textual data or and object with `min` and `max` for numerical data.
+With either a string for textual data or an object with `min` and `max` for numerical data.

 This function changes the `visualisationData` store to the filtered data.